 Most borrowers have to put some money down on a commercial truck loan.
 The average down payment on commercial truck financing is 15%, but it can range anywhere from 0% to 25% depending on the strength of your application.

 You’ll also need to show business lenders that you have enough cash reserves to afford your loan payment and other expenses, like unexpected repairs and insurance payments.
 Most lenders like to see cash reserves of at least $10,000, and will likely want to see a higher amount if you have a lower credit score or are a younger business.

 Commercial truck financing for first-time owner-operators is challenging.
 Many commercial truck lenders won’t consider owner-operators that have been in business for fewer than two years, especially if you’re looking for a large amount of financing (over $40,000).

-This isn’t to say, however, that new trucking businesses won’t be able to qualify for financing.
-As we’ve mentioned, if you have strong credit, are buying a newer truck in good condition, and you have the cash for a 10% to 20% down payment, you’ll likely be able to qualify for a truck loan even if you’re a new business.
+However, if you have strong credit, are buying a newer truck in good condition, and you have the cash for a 10% to 20% down payment, you’ll likely be able to qualify for a truck loan even if you’re a new business.